electrode-io/electrode-native/docs/cli/github.md

 }
 ```

 Then it's possible to regenerate post freeze Containers for `1.0.0`, by just using [ern cauldron regen-container] command for `1.0.0`.
-As long as MiniApp developpers are pushing post code freeze bug fixes to the `Release/1.0.0` of the MiniApps branches.
+As long as MiniApp developers are pushing post code freeze bug fixes to the `Release/1.0.0` of the MiniApps branches.
 Developers can continue pushing changes to their `development` branch to continue generating `development` Containers for the next release.

 At release time (when `1.0.0` is released to the store) you might want to create tags in the MiniApps repositories, to exactly know what was shipped for each MiniApps.